lwerdna/lwerdna.github.io/about.md

 permalink: /about/
 ---

 This is yet another website attempt.
+Experimenting with Jekyll here to avoid falling behind as it surges in popularity.